5 Unique Surgical Tech Skills You Need to Succeed

-The number of surgical technologists is projected to increase 30 percent from through 2022—a number that dwarfs the 11 percent growth projected for all occupations, according to the Bureau of Labor Statistics.
-Not only that, the median wage for surgical techs in 2012 was $41,790 compared to the $34,750 median wage for all occupations.
-If that doesn’t catch your interest; the fact it doesn’t require a bachelor’s degree should.
+The number of surgical technologists is projected to increase 12 percent through 2026, which is faster than the seven percent growth projected for all occupations, according to the Bureau of Labor Statistics.
+Not only that, but also the median wage for surgical techs in 2017 was $46,310 as compared to the $37,040 median wage for all occupations.* If that doesn’t catch your interest; the fact it doesn’t require a Bachelor’s degree should.

-While you might be chomping at the bit to get started, it’s important to understand some of the less-common skills needed to be successful in the field.
-Surgical techs play a unique, hands-on role in the medical field and the skills needed to succeed are just as unique.
-The usual descriptors like “team-player” and “dedicated” are all great to have, but these five skills identified by surgical techs will help you stand out.
+While you may be eager to launch your surgical tech career, it’s important to know whether you have what it takes beforehand.
+Because they play such a unique, hands-on role in the operating room, it is critical that surgical techs understand the less-common skills that are needed to become successful in the field.
+The usual descriptors like “hard-worker” and “dedicated” are all great to have, but these five skills identified by surgical techs will help you stand out.